-Between January 2017 and April 2018 a phase 2 clinical trial “Ambroxol in Disease Modification in Parkinson Disease” (AiM-PD study) was conducted by Professor Anthony Schapira, Head of the Department of Clinical Neurosciences, and his research team at University College, London and the Royal Free London Hospital.
+Between January 2017 and April 2018 a phase 2 clinical trial ‘Ambroxol in Disease Modification in Parkinson Disease’ (the AiM-PD study) was conducted by Professor Anthony Schapira, Head of the Department of Clinical Neurosciences, and his research team at University College, London and the Royal Free London Hospital.
 The results of this clinical study have now been published in JAMA Neurology.

 The study involved evaluating the safety and tolerability of ambroxol (1.26g/day) in 17 people with Parkinson’s over 6 months.
-The investigators also assessed how well the drug was being delivered into the brain and how much it increased GCase activity.
+The investigators also assessed how well the drug was being delivered into the brain and how much it increased levels of the enzyme GCase.
 They also conducted some basic clinical assessments in the participants to determine disease progression.

 The results showed that ambroxol was safe and well tolerated with no reported adverse events during the study.
-The drug was also found to cross the blood brain barrier and it achieved a good level of penetrance into the brain with a 35% increase overall in GCase protein levels found in participants’ cerebrospinal fluid.
+The drug was also found to cross the blood-brain barrier; it achieved a good level of penetrance into the brain, and there was a 35% increase overall in levels of the GCase enzyme levels found in participants’ cerebrospinal fluid.

 The results of the AiM-PD study indicate that ambroxol is safe, well tolerated and able to increase GCase levels in the spinal fluid of people with Parkinson’s.
 This is an important step to now allow us to find out whether this drug can slow the progress of Parkinson’s.
 We are grateful to the patients who participated and to Cure Parkinson’s who supported the trial.